-Vietnam’s First Metro System Off Track
+Vietnam’s Metro Is Off Track

 Vietnam’s leaders have high hopes for their first metro system.
 It would improve living conditions for inhabitants of their largest city.
 Costs related to traffic gridlock in Ho Chi Minh City reach $800 million each year, according to economists.
 But construction of Line 1 of the planned 6-line system is 2 years behind schedule.
 The communist chiefs now realize they will have to overcome new obstacles in their path to modernization, if they want to get Vietnam’s first metro system back on track.